lowrycito/handbook/pages/study-manual-general-handbook-17-teaching-the-gospel.md

   * Members of the Primary presidency could visit Primary classes and counsel with teachers afterward about teaching in the Savior’s way.

 The ward council oversees and schedules teacher council meetings.
-The Sunday School president usually leads the meetings.
+A member of the Sunday School presidency usually leads the meetings.
 However, the bishopric may ask another member to lead them.

 For more information, see “Teacher Council Meetings” in Teaching in the Savior’s Way (pages 38–39).